 Hi!
 My name is Stephanie and I’m from Southwark.
 I lived in Central London all my life.
 I’m a health awareness / lifestyle blogger.

-My common symptoms for cerebral palsy is muscle spasms on a day to day basis.
-My epilepsy is all about auras, focal seizure and tonic-clonic seizures.
+My common symptoms for Cerebral Palsy are muscle spasms on a day to day basis.
+My Epilepsy is all about auras, focal seizure and tonic-clonic seizures.

 How They Affect Me